 In the 20th century, railroads accounted for roughly 33% of U.S. exports.
 To this day, there are still more than one million active railroad workers in the U.S.

 Of all the railroad workers in the 20th century, most are likely to have been exposed to asbestos.
 Asbestos was used extensively in locomotive construction and train construction, as it was affordable, durable, flexible, and provided great protection against fires.
 Even when they learned of the risks of asbestos, most railway companies failed to inform their workers of the health risks they faced daily, and they continued their widespread use of it until the 1980s.
 This is what has led to so many mesothelioma and asbestos-related disease cases over the past few decades.

-A number of asbestos products were used in the railroad industry, some of which are still a present threat to railroad workers.
+Several asbestos products were used in the railroad industry, some of which are still a present threat to railroad workers.
 These asbestos products include:

 Due to the widespread use of asbestos in railroad cars and buildings, anyone who traveled by train was at risk of asbestos exposure, with the greatest level of risk being to those who directly constructed or repaired railroad tracks, railroad cars, and buildings.

 Many cases have been brought forward of railroad workers who were heavily exposed to asbestos and suffered years later from asbestos-related diseases.
-The railroad companies knowingly exposed their workers to the harms of asbestos, despite knowing it put their employees at risk, and they didn't warn them of the dangers.
-If you are included in this group or have family members that fell ill as a result of your exposure, you may be able to obtain compensation.
-Our lawyers may be able to fight on your behalf to ensure you receive compensation for all you've endured and the medical bills you now have to deal with.
+The railroad companies knowingly exposed their workers to the harms of asbestos, despite knowing it put their employees at risk, and they didn’t warn them of the dangers.
+If you are included in this group or have family members who fell ill as a result of your exposure, you may be able to obtain compensation.
+Our lawyers may be able to fight on your behalf to ensure you receive compensation for all you’ve endured and the medical bills you now have to deal with.<